DigitalBridge (DBRG)

 DigitalBridge’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-In Q3, DigitalBridge reported EPS of $0.09, up from negative $0.01 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects DigitalBridge’s full-year EPS of $0.06 to grow 130%.
+In Q4, DigitalBridge reported EPS of $0.27, up from negative $0.12 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects DigitalBridge’s full-year EPS of $0.45 to stay about the same.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.